Friday, December 9, 2016

 A tar pot is a heavy iron device resembling a crude furnace.
 In battle, the pot is filled with tar and sawdust and lit.
 The thick iron shell lets in just enough air to keep the mixture smoldering and belching black smoke, shrouding the battlefield in a toxic, artificial dusk after only a few minutes.

 One tar pot creatures an area of smoke identical to the cloud of an obscuring mist spell and also blocks the effects of sunlight on creatures with light sensitivity, including the effects of a daylight spell.
 Unless the fire is extinguished, a tar pot produces smoke for 10 rounds before it needs more fuel.
 The radius of the smoke cloud expands at a rate of 10 feet per round, to a maximum of 100 feet.
 The smoke then dissipates normally.
 Craft: Blacksmithing DC: 20.
-Weight: 20 lbs.

 Weapon Harness: (Path of the Sword) This lightweight harness slips over the user's backpack and over the arms.
 It has two chest belts (one directly below the chest, the other across the chest) that must be secured lest the harness fall off.
 The harness has sheathes for two swords on the back, as well as two hooks that snap together and hold two Medium-size weapons on the waist.
-There is also a sheath on the front of the weapon harness, and six sheathes along the front straps hold daggers.
+There is also a sheath on the front of the weapon harness, and six sheathes along the front straps can hold daggers or knives.
 Craft: Leatherworking DC: 15.

 Home House Rules